 She missed us.

 She missed her friends.

 She suffered from FOMO seeing social media posts from friends and family.
-(In reality, of course, she wasn’t missing anything… her brother was still annoying, her dog was still destroying the carpet, and her mom was still complaining about dirty dishes and messy bathrooms.
+(In reality, she wasn’t missing anything… her brother was still annoying, her dog was still destroying the carpet, and her mom was still complaining about dirty dishes and messy bathrooms.
 But from afar, she had visions of all of us sitting around basking in loving family time without her!)

-She wasn’t begging to come home, but we knew she was not happy, or not as happy as we were used to seeing her being.
+She wasn’t begging to come home, but we knew she was not happy or not as happy as we were used to seeing her being.